 Note You may also be prompted to download an update to the game before you can play it.

-When you download a game from the Xbox Games Store, it installs automatically.
+When you download a game from the Microsoft Store, it installs automatically.
 While the game is downloading and installing, it appears in the Queue section of My games & apps.

 Before you can reinstall a game, you must first uninstall it from the console's hard drive.
 To uninstall a game:

-You can then reinstall the game by inserting the disc or downloading again from the Xbox Store.
-To download the game again, scroll right in My games & apps and select the game title from the Ready to install section.
-You may also find the game by searching for it in the Store.
+You can then reinstall the game by inserting the disc or downloading it again from the Microsoft Store.
+To download the game again, go to My games & apps > Games and then select the game title from Ready to install.

 If you’re trying to install a game and the installation pauses for a long period of time, see The installation process stops at or near 0% when installing an Xbox One game from a disc.